 Patients with jaw imbalances are first corrected with jaw surgery and then the teeth are moved into their correct relationship (dental decompensation) after surgery.
 In this way, patients enjoy early facial correction without having to go through the traditional method of removing inbuilt dental compensation before corrective jaw surgery.

 After jaw surgery, Regional Acceleratory Phenomenon (RAP) that occurs in response to the noxious stimuli, increases the healing capacities of the affected jaw bone and soft tissues.
 By understanding this natural phenomenon that occurs after every jaw surgery, our braces specialists can effectively and efficiently move teeth into their correct position post-surgery.

-MyBracesClinic provides braces for surgery first corrective jaw surgery.
+MyBracesClinic provides braces for surgery first corrective jaw surgery in Singapore.
 We work in close partnership with Specialist Oral Maxillofacial Surgeons to provide a multi-disciplinary team approach necessary for successful treatment.
-This is a big discussion in your life, so do bring your loved one at your first consultation with us.
+We understand that this is a big discussion in your life, so bring your loved one at your first consultation with us.
 We would be happy to answer your questions and share our cases with you for discussion.